sylc/release_up/doc/doc.md

 interface GithubConfig {
   github: {
     /**
      * Perform a release.
-Can also be set to 'draft' to performa draft release */ release?: boolean | "draft";
+Can also be set to 'draft' to perform a draft release
+     * default is true
+     */
+    release?: boolean | "draft";
   };